henryrobbins/dmtools/docs/install/python.rst

 programs which provide graphical ways of giving the computer instructions using the keyboard and mouse to point and click.

-`"How does a programming lanaguage let us give instructions to a computer?"`
+`"How does a programming language let us give instructions to a computer?"`

-Without getting into too much detail, programming langauges are just like human languages.
+Without getting into too much detail, programming languages are just like human languages.
 They have `syntax`_ which defines the structure of the language and they have `semantics`_ which define the meaning of certain structures in the language.
 Following these rules, we can write up a set of